-The National Dissemination Center for Children with Disabilities (NICHCY) has a new initiative—sharing what we’ve learned over the years about effective dissemination.
+A special initiative of the National Dissemination Center for Children with Disabilities (NICHCY) has been sharing what we’ve learned over the years about effective dissemination.
 This section of our website distills what we know and gives you tools to use in your own dissemination activities.

 We welcome your exploration of this special area of our website, for it’s near and dear to our efforts on behalf of children with disabilities, their families, and the professionals who work for their well-being and success at home, in school, and in our communities.